mbodm/wowcam-dotnet/README.md

 # wowcam-dotnet
-A simple World of Warcraft addon manager for CurseForge addons
+A simple World of Warcraft addon manager for Curse addons